piechartssuck/courses/content/syllabus/index.md

 At West Virginia University, class attendance contributes significantly to academic success.
 Students who attend classes regularly tend to earn higher grades and have higher passing rates in courses.
 Excessive absences may jeopardize students’ grades or even their ability to continue in their courses.
 There is a strong correlation between regular class attendance and academic success.

-### Course Netiquette
+### Postings

-The basic premise is that the etiquette expected of students in the online environment is the same as that expected in a classroom.
-Common courtesy is the guiding rule of Internet communications.
-Be prepared to communicate effectively when taking an online course.
-Following these simple netiquette rules in your online class or education environment will ensure your success:

--   Include a professional salutation.
-In this case, “Hello Dr. Roy” or “Dear Dr. Roy” is appropriate.
--   Include a proper ending such as “Thank you” or “With regards.”
-Then type in your full name.
+Please follow these simple netiquette rules:

 - Never type in ALL CAPS, because it reads as if you ARE SHOUTING AT PEOPLE.
 - Act as professionally, via your writing, as you would in a face to face classroom.
 - Refrain from inappropriate language and derogatory or personal attacks.
 - Do not dominate any discussion.
 Give other students the opportunity to join in the discussion.
 - Disagree with ideas but avoid challenges that may be interpreted as a personal attack.
 - Check that you are replying to the specific person you intend, and not to the entire class.
 - Never give your password to another person.
 - Respect the virtual classroom.
 Never forward in-class communications or posts by others outside of this virtual space.
 - Never spam your classmates.
 - If you quote someone’s previous post, only quote enough to make your point.

 Be aware of the University’s Academic Integrity and Dishonesty Policy <http://catalog.wvu.edu/undergraduate/coursecreditstermsclassification/#academicintegritytext>.
 You can review the rules, regulations, and procedures concerning student conduct and discipline for the main campus of West Virginia University, at [http://campuslife.wvu.edu/r/download/1802350](http://campuslife.wvu.edu/r/download/180235).